Maximal Spaces for Approximation Rates in $\ell^1$-regularization: Wavelet Regularization with Besov Spaces Penalties

-Therefore, describing the regularity of $f$ in a Besov space with $p<1$ or $K_{t_s}$ as in Theorems \ref{thm:Tik_besov} and \ref{thm:Besov_converse} allows for a larger value of $s$ and hence a faster convergence rate than describing the regularity of $f$ in the Besov spaces $B^s_{1,\infty}$ as in \cite{HM:19}.
-In other words, the previous analysis in \cite{HM:19} provided only suboptimal rates of convergence for this important class of functions. \end{example}
+Therefore, as $t_s<1$ describing the regularity of $f^{\mathrm{jump}}$ or $f^{\mathrm{kink}}$ in the scale $\Bspace s {t_s}{t_s} \subset K_{t_s}$ as in Theorems \ref{thm:Tik_besov} and \ref{thm:Besov_converse} allows for a larger value of $s$ and hence a faster convergence rate than describing the regularity of these functions in the Besov spaces $B^s_{1,\infty}$ as in \cite{HM:19}.
+In other words, the previous analysis in \cite{HM:19} provided only suboptimal rates of convergence for this important class of functions.
+This can also be observed in numerical simulations we provide below. \end{examp}

 Note that the largest set on which a given rate of convergence is attained can be achieved by setting $r=0$ (i.e.\ no oversmoothing).
 This is in contrast to the Hilbert space case where oversmoothing allows to raise the finite qualification of Tikhonov regularization.
 On the other hand for larger $r$ convergence can be guaranteed in a stronger $L^p$-norm.